ZYSF/gen1cpu/InstructionSet.md

 This can also be used for unconditional jumps to local addresses (since any register always equals itself).

-## Planned Instructions
+## Recently-Added Instructions

-These haven't been added at time of writing but may be added to the base configuration in the future (these are almost essential for 64-bit C targets, but might still be considered optional or unnecessary for a minimalist or 32-bit implementation):
+These have only just been added at time of writing and haven't really been tested yet:

 * 0xD6 - read32h (same as read32 except replaces the high 32 bits of the register without altering the low bits)
 * 0xDE - write32h (same as write32 except takes the data from the high 32 bits of the register)
 * 0xE6 - in32h (like read32h except for I/O bus)
 * 0xEE - out32h (like write32h except for I/O bus)
+* 0x3x - ld24 (optimised load instruction which can reset any of the lower 16 registers based on a 24-bit immediate value)

 This functionality can always be implemented in software, but the amount of bit-shifting just to read/write a 64-bit value would be annoying.
 Encoding may change before implementation (but this is the encoding now supported by the assembler).